 Contacted for comment, Ives issued a statement that read: “I agree with Judge Fawell’s opinion.
 This case remains in the hands of the state’s attorney.
 My office will comply with any further requests from the court.”

-The case will be back in court March 3.
+The case will be back in DuPage County Court March 3.